BBVA/mirrorgate-aws-cloudwatch-metrics-collector/Readme.md

 ```

 Note that the permissions can be fine grained to allow only queries to the methods and resources employed.
-This allows the user or role used for running the code to impersonate a user in the receiving account and perform the queries to Cloudwatch.
+This allows the user or role used for running the code to impersonate a user in the receiving account and perform the queries to CloudWatch.

 - _{AWS_Account}_ : Refers to the Amazon account number from where the code is being executed.
 - _{role}_: Refers to the Amazon role used by the code collector code.